aerickt/steno-dictionaries/README.md

 ## lapwing-uk-additions.json

 A dictionary for UK spellings for use with Lapwing theory.
 See the [wiki](https://github.com/aerickt/steno-dictionaries/wiki/Lapwing-Theory-Reference-Page#uk-spellings) for details.

+## LaTeX.json

+My dictionary I use for writing LaTeX with steno.
+See the [wiki](https://github.com/aerickt/steno-dictionaries/wiki/LaTeX) for details

 ## movement.modal
 This is a modal dictionary that is an extension to the [movement keys in my commands.json dictionary](#Movement-keys).